top of page

 Before GameStop, one of the most infamous short squeezes in history occurred in October 2008 involving Volkswagen (VW).
 The VW short squeeze was a dramatic event that saw the automaker briefly become the world’s most valuable company.

-The Players Involved
+The Players Involved (History of Short Squeezes)

 The major players in this squeeze included: